Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Algorithmic details, local solver, and numerical setup

-Algorithm \ref{algo:some_Algorithm} is a simplification of Algorithm \ref{algo:some_Bologna_Algorithm} in several ways.
-The penalty parameter is reduced in every iteration, a new iterate $x^{n+1}$ generated by the local solver is always accepted as such, and the algorithm terminates as soon as an iterate $x^{n+1}\in W$ is found.
-By this, there is no theoretical framework that might support the algorithm anymore and one has to hope that the iterates approach the global minimizer of \eqref{eq:MINLP_MINLPpaper}, or at least a good local minimizer.
+Starting with the penalty formulation \eqref{eq:MINLP_penalty}, we follow the simple iterative penalization strategy already mentioned in the introduction: in each iteration, use a local solver to determine a solution of \eqref{eq:MINLP_penalty} which then is the next iterate; decrease the penalty parameter; stop if the control part of the new iterate is integer.
+This approach leads to the following \textit{penalty algorithm}, i.e., Algorithm \ref{algo:some_Algorithm}.

-We can also interpret Algorithm \ref{algo:some_Algorithm} as a more sophisticated rounding strategy: starting from the initial guess $x^0$, by slowly decreasing $\varepsilon$ (and thus increasing penalization of a non-binary control), the control is then component-wise slowly driven towards either $0$ or $1$.
+As already discussed in Section \ref{sec:3_2_MINLPpaper}, we use the criterion $\norm{u^{n} - [u^{n}]_{SR}}_\infty < \efeas$ instead of $x^n\in W$ to determine whether or not an integer iterate has been found and then return $[x^n]_{SR}$.
+Algorithm \ref{algo:some_Algorithm} is a simplification of the IPA in several ways: the penalty parameter is reduced in every iteration, a new iterate $x^{n+1}$ generated by the local solver is always accepted as such, and the algorithm terminates as soon as an iterate $x^{n+1}\in W$ is found.
+Thus, Algorithm \ref{algo:some_Algorithm} has no theoretical justification, whereas Algorithm \ref{algo:some_Bologna_Algorithm} utilizes the theoretical framework of the EXP algorithm for the correct selection of the penalty parameter as well as a local iterative search strategy for the computation of the new iterate.